Trustees

 Quality Assurance & Accountability

 The Primary First Trust was founded in October 2013 at The Barnehurst Federation of Schools in Bexley, South London.
-Chaired by William Harwood, the current Board of Trustees brings a wealth of experience and expertise in a wide range of disciplines from both the public and private sectors.
+Chaired by Steve Rumbles, the current Board of Trustees brings a wealth of experience and expertise in a wide range of disciplines from both the public and private sectors.
 Its mission is clear - to ensure that the Trust observes the highest standards of quality assurance and accountability in all its activities.

 Steve Rumbles